 Hi, welcome to my blog How Much Psi To Paint A Car?
 Have you painted your car but could not get the fine paint?
 You have checked the paint gun and are making adjustments such as CFM, horsepower, and tank size; everything is okay.
-But may ignore its psi because many experts say it does not require much psi.
+But it may ignore its psi because many experts say it does not require much psi.

-This article will tell you how much psi to paint a car you need, you will also learn how to set proper psi for getting fine car painting.
+This article will tell you how much psi to paint a car you need, and you will also learn how to set proper psi for getting fine car painting.

 Why Do You Need Proper Psi For Car Paint?